 How does mobile users’ behavior differ on Android and iOS?

-- Android: push notifications are on by system default, ergo Android phone users see the notifications more often and they are more likely to open this notification message to see what’s inside.
+- Android: push notifications are on by system default, ergo Android phone users see the notifications more often, and they are more likely to open the notification message to see what’s inside.

 How to see Notification History on Android?

 Android 11 introduced a new feature that allows users to check the notifications they have already dismissed.
-This is a useful thing for people like me that are easily annoyed by notifications.
-I often swipe them off the screen so I can focus on whatever I was doing, but sometimes as I am already swiping them, I think “Oh, this actually might’ve been an important thing…”
+This is a useful thing for people like me who are easily annoyed by notifications.
+I often swipe them off the screen so I can focus on whatever I was doing, but sometimes, as I am already swiping them, I think “Oh, this actually might’ve been an important thing…”

 Well, for Android users, push notification history is now also available.
 You have to turn the Notification history feature on prior to using it: